University of Technology Sydney

 Groupwork: Students will form research pairs for part of the subject and learn to work together to research and synthesise data about a product to present an A2 research poster.
 In the practical sessions students facing similar challenges will form small groups to facilitate collaborative problem solving.
 The studio leader will assist providing weekly verbal feedback.
 Students will also be supported by the level 2, Fabrication Workshop in the construction of presentation models and or prototypes.

 Feedback: This subject includes active learning experiences where ongoing feedback is provided weekly in all on campus engagements including interactive lecture sessions, practical workshops and studios.
 It is therefore imperative that students attend all on campus engagements.
 It shall be the students responsibility to record any feedback provided in studio.
 During studio ‘pin-up’ presentations of work students will be expected to actively participate in collaborative peer review of each others work.
-Grades, marks and feedback on final design submissions will be provided through the REVIEW online assessment system.
+Grades, marks and feedback on final design submissions will be provided through CANVAS.

 Content (topics)